-On the other hand, Critical Path Method or CPM, is apt for the projects which are recurring in nature.
+On the other hand, the Critical Path Method or CPM is apt for the projects which are recurring in nature.

-The two scheduling methods, uses common approach for designing the network and for ascertaing its critical path.
+The two scheduling methods use a common approach for designing the network and for ascertaining its critical path.
 They are used in the successful completion of a project and hence used in conjunction with each other.
-Nevertheless, the truth is that CPM is different from PERT in a way that the former concentrates on time while the latter stresses on time-cost trade-off.
+Nevertheless, the truth is that CPM is different from PERT in a way that the latter concentrates on time while the former stresses on the time-cost trade-off.
 In the same manner, there are many differences between PERT and CPM, which we are going to discuss in this article.

 Content: PERT Vs CPM

 |Basis for Comparison||PERT||CPM|

 |Meaning||PERT is a project management technique, used to manage uncertain activities of a project.||CPM is a statistical technique of project management that manages well defined activities of a project.|

 |What is it?||A technique of planning and control of time.||A method to control cost and time.|

 |Evolution||Evolved as Research & Development project||Evolved as Construction project|

 |Suitable for||Research and Development Project||Non-research projects like civil construction, ship building etc.|